 Four winners and four losers from Arsenal’s 3-4-2-1 formation experiment

-Arsenal’s team-sheet for Monday’s match with with Middlesbrough raised a few questions for supporters as, for the first time in 20 years, the Gunners lined up with a three-man defence.
+Arsenal’s team-sheet for last month’s clash with Middlesbrough raised a few questions for supporters as, for the first time in 20 years, the Gunners lined up with a three-man defence.

 Rob Holding, Laurent Koscielny and Gabriel Paulista lined up in the back-line while Nacho Monreal and Alex Oxlade-Chamberlain featured in the wing-back roles that have been given so much more prominence in the Premier League this campaign.

-Arsene Wenger’s tactical shake-up did the trick as the north London side left Middlesbrough with all three points thanks to goals from Alexis Sanchez and Mesut Ozil.
+Arsene Wenger’s tactical shake-up did the trick as the north London side left the Riverside Stadium with all three points thanks to goals from Alexis Sanchez and Mesut Ozil.